hellotext/hellotext.js/docs/webchat.md

 - `typography` - The font family to use for the webchat.

 All properties accept a valid CSS value, for example, `background: 'red'` or `background: '#ff0000'`.

+### behaviour

+Determines how the webchat functions when it is open and a click is made outside of it.
+The following values are accepted.

+- `popover` - Closes the webchat when a click is made outside of it.
+This is the default behaviour.
+- `modal` - Prevents the webchat from closing when a click is made outside of it.
+The webchat can only be closed by clicking on the trigger.

 ### Events